TreEat Study

 This study tests a new model of care to prevent tree nut allergy for infants with peanut allergy.
 It compares a multi-nut oral food challenge versus home introduction of single tree nuts.

-- Aged between 4 months and 11 months of age
+• Were aged between four months and 11 months age

-- Any history of severe food induced anaphylaxis.
-(2 doses of IM adrenaline)
+• Any history of severe food-induced anaphylaxis (two doses of IM adrenaline)

-- Any tree nut already tolerated (ingestion on >3 occasions without reaction of around 1 teaspoon)
+• Any tree nut already tolerated (ingestion on more than three occasions without reaction of around one teaspoon)

-- SPT or sIgE performed to any tree nuts
+• SPT or sIgE performed on any tree nuts

 Contact us